 The requirements of a multi-vendor marketplace are fairly self-evident.
 Sellers need to be able to sign up, build shops and sell their wares; buyers need to be able to buy those wares with ease and confidence.
 And perhaps most importantly, site owners will want to be able to monetize those transactions, often by taking a percentage cut.

-All of the themes on this list support intuitive, easy to use marketplace solutions and satisfy those requirements, though several do need additional plugins for full functionality.
+All the themes on this list support intuitive, easy to use marketplace solutions and satisfy those requirements, though several do need additional plugins for full functionality.
 Most are integrated with at least one of the following well-known plugins: Dokan, WC Vendors, or WooCommerce Product Vendors.
+Soon our favorite theme developer, EngineThemes, will be releasing a theme that supports their free marketplace plugin, MarketEngine.
+We’ll likely be including that as soon as it becomes available, unless it unexpectedly sucks or something.

 You get what you pay for might be a cliche, but the Social Marketplace theme, developed by the talented WordPress team at BuddyBoss, perfectly illustrates why that cliche exists.
 As a WordPress marketplace theme, Social totally delivers, and it brings all the functionality and attention to detail that’s making BuddyBoss one of the fastest growing WordPress developers around.